U.S. Coast Guard probes natgas pipeline explosion at Lake Lery, Louisiana | Law-Order

 U.S. Coast Guard probes natgas pipeline explosion at Lake Lery, Louisiana

-The U.S. Coast Guard said on Thursday that it is responding to a natural gas pipeline explosion at Lake Lery, Louisiana, and there has been no reports of injuries, casualties or pollution at this time.
+The U.S. Coast Guard said on Thursday that it was responding to a natural gas pipeline explosion at Lake Lery, Louisiana, and there have been no reports of injuries, casualties or pollution at this time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)